Welcome Class of 2022 & 2024!

 For move in information please look at the Move In Day Website!

-TO APPLY: In May, you will be receiving a packet of information from Student Affairs.
-This packet will include information about freshman orientation, how to apply for housing, and a housing survey!
+TO APPLY: In May, you will be receiving a letter from Student Affairs.
+This letter will include information about first-year student(s) orientation, how to apply for housing, and a housing survey!